datum360/Datum360-API-User-Guides/Matthew/PIM360/Dashboard/POST dashboard history query.md

 ```

 ## Response Body
-JSON object containing the data used to create the historical trend widget
+JSON object containing the data used to create the historical trend widget.

 ## Example Response
 ```JSON